The Halloween Book is a variation on all the little Halloween houses that I have been making.

 Here is a summary of the materials I used to make this project:

-Spooky tree – Tim Holtz Branch Tree Bigz Die ( I think this is retired, but you can still find it at times)
+- Spooky tree – Tim Holtz Branch Tree Bigz Die (This die is retired, but you can still find it at times)

-Witch – Taylors Expressions Little Bits Witch Die – this is a great little witch die
+- Witch – Taylors Expressions Little Bits Witch Die – this is a great little witch die also retired

-Cover paints – black acrylic paint, then Valspar Gold Metal and Patina Glaze
+- Cover paints – black acrylic paint, then Gold Metal and Patina Glaze

 This Halloween House book looks better in person than in photos.
-This one was hard to shoot because of the size.
+This one was hard to for me to photograph because of the size.
 A coworker claimed this paper project early on while I was still working on it.